Tio Pepe: Very Tasty Shades of Spain in Greenwich VillageSeptember 18, 2017 - by City Guide News Desk

 Tio Pepe offers different strokes for different folks.
 Up front there’s a lively bar scene, a sidewalk cafe, exposed brick walls, bare tables of colorful inlaid tiles, peppy Latino music, and wall-to-wall young people.
 Patrons who walk through the restaurant’s main dining room and reach the skylight patio room in the rear enter a place of candlelight, stone and brick walls, a wood-burning oven, and romance.

 In both rooms, and everywhere in-between, the fresh guacamole is made to order (hot, medium, or mild) tableside with a stone pestle and mortar, the homemade corn chips are warm, and the salsa is snappy.
-Starters to savor include: sopa Castellana, a smooth, traditional Castilian garlic soup with poached egg and croutons; gambas al ajillo, sautéed shrimp with garlic and albariño wine; and pulpo a la piedra, Spanish octopus cooked over volcanic stone in the house’s wood-fired oven with roasted paprika-dusted potatoes.
+Starters to savor include: sopa de mariscos, a luxurious mix of saffron, brandy cream, and fresh seafood; gambas al ajillo, sautéed shrimp with garlic and albariño wine; and pulpo, Spanish octopus with paprika and potatoes.
 Jumbo pitchers of margaritas and the very good sangria are the order of the day.

 And then there’s the rice.
 At many—perhaps most—restaurants, rice is neutral at best.
 At Tio Pepe, the rice is not only impeccably cooked and moist, but it has a full flavor of a sort that has diners eating it not just because it’s on the table, but because it tastes good.

 Dinner is not the only time to be here.
 Weekend brunches are served from noon to 4pm and come with favorites like flatbreads, egg casseroles, and torrijas, a Spanish take on French bread.
-A good deal gets even better when you add bottomless margaritas, mimosas, or Bloody Marys for only $12.
+A good deal gets even better when you add an hour and a half of bottomless margaritas, mimosas, or Bloody Marys for only $14.

-Another amazing deal Tio Pepe offers is their happy hour, with $6 cocktails and $6 tapas.
-It’s best when you combine; a favorite is the gambas al ajillo with a glass of rioja ($12).
-Happy hour is served Tuesday-Sunday from 4-8pm.
+Another amazing deal Tio Pepe offers is their happy hour, with $7 cocktails and $7 tapas (there's even select bottles of beer for $5).
+Happy hour is served Tuesday-Sunday from 4-7pm.